Updated April 20 with a clarification from Rogers, and Nov. 4 with clarifications based on feedback from Ethnic Channels Group.

 - Too ambitious: ECG promises to have just about all its programming available in all its languages, which is unrealistic.
 They’re certainly not going to hire enough people to provide 24/7 simultaneous translation in 10, much less 25 languages.
 And even if successful, this will lead to a tendency for one-size-fits-all programming that will qualify as ethnic only because it’s translated into multiple languages.

-- Shaky track record: ECG has lots of exempt channels that don’t require licenses, but it was also granted licenses for several services that never materialized.
+- Uncertain track record: ECG has lots of exempt channels that don’t require licenses, but it was also granted licenses for several services that never materialized.
 The commission might question whether the group is ready to tackle a project of this size.
+(ECG counters that it operates more channels than its competitors combined.)

 Bottom line: It’s hard to judge this one.
 The ATN/TLN proposal has more meat behind it, but it’s not split regionally like this one is.
 It depends how much the CRTC values local programming over viability.